Revenge of the Nerds: Cast

-Script and casting
+Development

-The movie was inspired by a Los Angeles magazine article, titled "Revenge of the Nerds", that described computer programmers gaining respect in Silicon Valley.
+The movie was inspired by a Los Angeles magazine article, titled "Revenge of the Nerds", that describes computer programmers gaining respect in Silicon Valley.

 Director Jeff Kanew saw Ted McGinley on the cover of a "Men of USC" calendar and decided he was perfect for the role of the head of the Alpha Beta fraternity.
-Kanew cast Matt Salinger as another Alpha Beta brother because he loved his father's book Catcher in the Rye so much.
+Kanew cast Matt Salinger as another Alpha Beta brother because he loved his father J. D. Salinger's book The Catcher in the Rye so much.

-A scene of a Tri-Lambda convention in Las Vegas did not make it into the final movie because a 20th Century Fox executive thought it was making fun of him.
+A scene of a Tri-Lambda convention in Las Vegas was deleted because a 20th Century Fox executive thought it was making fun of him.

 Production

 The University of Arizona in Tucson, Arizona, was chosen to film many of the exterior scenes.
 Bill J. Varney, the university's assistant vice president for administrative services, approved filming, particularly after 20th Century Fox agreed to make a large donation to the university.
 Two weeks later, the university's administrators revoked permission to film on campus.
 Dudley B. Woodard, university vice president for student affairs, said the movie would not "portray campus life in a representative way".
 Allan Beigel, vice president of university relations, said there was nothing that would make them change their minds.

-After some negotiations, the university decided to allow filming on campus after all as long as the producers tried to schedule film shooting so as to not affect campus activities, not film anything "with a questionable nature with regards to taste", and accept advice from fraternities.
+After some negotiations, the university allowed filming on campus as long as the producers tried to schedule film shooting so as to not affect campus activities, not film anything "with a questionable nature with regards to taste", and accept advice from fraternities.
 Film shooting on campus began in January 1984.

-The Nerds' original residence, from which they were ousted by the Alpha Betas, was actually Cochise Hall.
+The nerds' original residence, from which they were ousted by the Alpha Betas, was actually Cochise Hall.
 Their subsequent residence was University of Arizona's Bear Down Gymnasium.
-The original Alpha Beta fraternity house that is burned down was filmed at the Alpha Gamma Rho fraternity house (on University Boulevard), which at the time was the Alpha Gamma Rho house.
+The original Alpha Beta fraternity house that is burned down was filmed at the Alpha Gamma Rho fraternity house (on University Boulevard).

-Casting for extras, specifically for mean jocks, sorority sisters, and members of a black fraternity, was held at the University of Arizona's Drama Building and at a Tuscon Hilton Inn.
+Casting for extras, specifically for mean jocks, sorority sisters, and members of a black fraternity, was held at the University of Arizona's Drama Building and at a Tucson Hilton Inn.

 While working as a security guard during filming, an off-duty police officer found a vial with a small amount of cocaine in a dressing room.
 The police decided not to pursue an investigation because it would be impossible to determine whose it was.

 Interior scenes were shot at Old Tucson Studios.